FadingWinds/Interactive-Lab-Hub/Lab 1/README.md

 Code for the "Tinkerbelle" tool, and instructions for setting up the server and your phone are [here](https://github.com/FAR-Lab/tinkerbelle).

 We invented this tool for this lab!

 **Give us feedback on Tinkerbelle.**

+:point_down::point_down::point_down::point_down::point_down:

+The Tinkerbelle is pretty easy to use, the only thing I realized is that if I use it on the mobile phone and click on the Jane Wren tab by mistake, the screen won't switch after I then click on the Tinkerbelle tab.

+:point_up::point_up::point_up::point_up::point_up:

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 **Include your first attempts at recording the set-up video here.**

+:point_right: Video link: https://drive.google.com/file/d/1-V8bnlsDRJjPn8rBvO_fSeKd7Ofz8s5w/view?usp=sharing :point_left:

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**

+:point_right: Video link: https://drive.google.com/file/d/1bwHcqkKigwgRSM8nUfWb4pDPhLTvWtb-/view?usp=sharing :point_left:

 ## Part E. Costume the device